spine-tools/SpineOpt.jl/docs/src/how_to/impose_renewable_energy_targets.md

 This way the first emission-cap node `carbon_cap1` can only be "filled" during the 2025-2030, while `carbon_cap2` can only be "filled" during the second period 2030-2035.

-Note that it would also be possible to have, e.g., one node with time-varying `node_state_cap`.
+Note that it would also be possible to have, e.g., one node with time-varying `storage_state_max`.
 However, in this case, "unused" carbon emissions in the first period of time would be availble for the second period of time.

 ## Imposing a carbon tax
 To include carbon pricing in a model,